OC's Philharmonic Society helps schools 'Strike Up the Band' with new musical instruments

 Wyatt Newton at La Paz Intermediate School in Mission Viejo was in need of a new French horn.

-"Oh yes, like on my old French horn, certain notes would not come out right," said Newton.
+"On my old French horn certain notes would not come out right," said Newton.
 "You'd be something like 10 notes off.
 It was horrible."

-Katherine Yang is part of the Philharmonic Society who came in to help.
+Katherine Yang is part of the Philharmonic Society, which came in to help.

 The problem: instruments are not cheap and the music program already relies heavily on donations.

-"When you go to buy a French horn and it's almost four thousand dollars that really cuts into things but we can thank the philharmonic for doing this for us," said Barbara Schulman, Saddleback Valley School Board.
+"When you go to buy a French horn and it's almost $4,000, that really cuts into things, but we can thank [the Philharmonic Society] for doing this for us," said Barbara Schulman with the Saddleback Valley School Board.

 "Strike Up the Band" has reached musicians all across the county.
-"This past season alone we awarded $150,000 worth of musical instruments and materials across 18 schools in Orange County," said Yang.
+Yang said this past season alone, the Philharmonic Society has awarded $150,000 in musical instruments and materials across 18 schools in Orange County.

 The community showed its gratitude to the society and the school's instrumental music director at the winter concert when the horn made its debut.

-"We're really lucky that he has reached out and partnered with outside organizations and that's why we have the grant that we have today," said Tiffany Harville, La Paz Principal.
+"We're really lucky that he has reached out and partnered with outside organizations, and that's why we have the grant that we have today," said La Paz Principal Tiffany Harville.

 And the band can already hear the difference.